discrete-notes/discrete-notes.github.io/_posts/2023-01-20-low-crossing.md

 ## The previous algorithm

-In 1989, Chazelle and Weyl gave a polynomial algorithm for computing a spanning tree with low crossing number (see [this paper](https://link.springer.com/content/pdf/10.1007/BF02187743.pdf)) under the assumption of the theorem above.
+In 1989, Chazelle and Welzl gave a polynomial algorithm for computing a spanning tree with low crossing number (see [this paper](https://link.springer.com/content/pdf/10.1007/BF02187743.pdf)) under the assumption of the theorem above.
 The main contribution of Csikós-Mustafa paper is to improve the complexity by modifying the algorithm in several clever ways.